PICAXE VSM

 Key features:

-• Berkeley SPICE and digital circuit simulation for all M, X, X1 PICAXE chips (M2 and X2 parts under development)
+• Berkeley SPICE and digital circuit simulation for all PICAXE chips (new M2 models now available)

 • Many animated output components, including LEDs, 7 segment displays, LCDs, motors, servos, stepper motors etc

-• Many animated input components including switches, LDRs, thermistors, digital temperature sensors, keypads, iButtons etc.
+• Many animated input components including touch sensors, switches, LDRs, thermistors, digital temperature sensors, keypads, iButtons etc.

 • On screen animation of voltage and current, including unlimited number of probes